 Allegations of Breaches of the Code or Research Misconduct

-(22) In line with the expectations of the Australian Code for the Responsible Conduct of Research, the Research Misconduct Allegation Guidelines identifies the Assistant Deans (Research) as 'advisers in research integrity', the Pro Vice-Chancellor Research and Innovation as the designated person and the Senior Deputy Vice-Chancellor (Research and Innovation) as the designated officer.
+(22) In line with the expectations of the Australian Code for the Responsible Conduct of Research, the Research Misconduct Allegation Guidelines identifies the Assistant Deans (Research) as 'advisers in research integrity', the Pro Vice-Chancellor Research and Innovation as the designated person and the Deputy Vice-Chancellor (Research and Innovation) as the designated officer.

 (23) An Assistant Dean (Research) may be consulted for advice on any matter concerning research integrity.

-(24) Any person who forms a reasonable suspicion of a breach of the Australian Code for the Responsible Conduct of Research or that research misconduct has occurred must direct the allegations to the Pro Vice-Chancellor Research and Innovation, who is designated to advise the Senior Deputy Vice-Chancellor (Research and Innovation) where allegations of a breach of the Code or research misconduct appear to be justified and whether a prima facie case exists in accordance with the Research Misconduct Allegation Guidelines.
+(24) Any person who forms a reasonable suspicion of a breach of the Australian Code for the Responsible Conduct of Research or that research misconduct has occurred must direct the allegations to the Pro Vice-Chancellor Research and Innovation, who is designated to advise the Deputy Vice-Chancellor (Research and Innovation) where allegations of a breach of the Code or research misconduct appear to be justified and whether a prima facie case exists in accordance with the Research Misconduct Allegation Guidelines.

-(25) As the designated officer the Senior Deputy Vice-Chancellor (Research and Innovation) is designated to deal with allegations of a breach of the Code or research misconduct in accordance with the Research Misconduct Allegation Guidelines.
+(25) As the designated officer the Deputy Vice-Chancellor (Research and Innovation) is designated to deal with allegations of a breach of the Code or research misconduct in accordance with the Research Misconduct Allegation Guidelines.